-Simone devises and presents concerts and workshops to children of all ages and works annually with Young World UK who produce concerts featuring large choirs (up to 8000 children) in UK arenas including the Manchester Evening News Arena, working with musicians including Beverley Knight, Lee Ryan and Heather Small
+Simone devises and presents concerts and workshops to children of all ages and works annually with Young Voices who produce concerts featuring large choirs (up to 8000 children) in UK arenas including the MEN Arena Manchester and the O2 Arena London, working with musicians including Beverley Knight, Lemar,Jocelyn Brown, Alexandra Burke and Heather Small.

 She is frequently asked to adjudicate at national and international brass and wind band competitions, percussion festivals and events for BBC Radio, and speaks regularly at events concerning performance skills, the development of concerts and workshops for children and general percussion topics.